 10 Years of Experience as Educator and Educational Leader Informs the Approach

 I taught Spanish, German, Russian and French as foreign languages, in addition to English, Literature and Psychoanalysis, English as a Second Language, and Translation/Interpreting in public schools and universities, full-time, from 2009-2018.
+After many years of discernment, I ended my full-time, 10-year career as a department chair, language learning specialist and classroom teacher in 2018.

 A Ministry Mindset Shapes the Relationships